 Prior to joining the Centre, Michael administered federally funded vocational placement and training programs for individuals with disabilities in British Columbia.
 Michael also provides limited counselling, assessment, and consultation services as an Associate with CHVBV Psychologists of Edmonton.

-Kerry Campbell M.A., CCC-SLP Director of Clinical Services South
+Kerry Campbell M.A., R. SLP, CCC-SLP, Director of Clinical Services (South)

-Kerry has been with the Centre for Autism Services Alberta as the Director of Clinical Services for the Calgary region.
+Kerry has been with the Centre for Autism Services Alberta as the Director of Clinical Services for the south region since 2018.
 She has had a long career as a Speech-Language Pathologist, working with children and their families to help them achieve their goals and potential.
-Kerry has a bachelor’s degree from University of North Dakota and she obtained her Master’s of Arts from Our Lady of the Lake University in San Antonio, Texas.
-Kerry started her career in San Antonio, and this sparked a life long dedication to improving the lives of children with communication disorders.
-Over the years, Kerry has worked in numerous settings with many diagnostic populations, including autistic individuals.
+Kerry has a bachelor’s degree from the University of North Dakota and she obtained her Master’s of Arts from Our Lady of the Lake University in San Antonio, Texas.
+Kerry started her career in San Antonio, and this sparked a lifelong dedication to improving the lives of children with communication disorders.
+Over the years, Kerry has worked in numerous settings with many different populations, including autistic individuals.
 Kerry is passionate about teaching and mentoring other professionals and she believes wholeheartedly in including families in their child’s therapeutic care.